If you frequently harvest your Oregano for its delicious leaves, you would know this herb is not supposed to produce flowers.

 Unlike its medium-sized foliage, the flowers are tiny, which would look purple, pink-rose, and sometimes white, depending on the species.

-Mediterranean Oregano flowers will appear in circular cluster shapes, while Mexican Oregano flowers will appear as pinnacle or erect spikes.
+Mediterranean Oregano flowers will appear in circular cluster shapes, while Mexican Oregano flower appears as pinnacle or erect spikes.

 However, you could spot these flowers quickly because they form clusters and may appear like a bouquet.